 - d is a damping factor which can be set between 0 and 1.

-From this, we can see that this algorithm doesn't rank websites as a whole but ranks each page individually.
-It can also be likened to a 'pyramid scheme' in which a particular page is ranked recursively depending on what other pages link to it.
+We can see that this algorithm doesn't rank websites as a whole but ranks each page individually.
+It can also be likened to a “pyramid scheme in which a particular page is ranked recursively depending on what other pages link to it.

 Its impact/implications on the world: It was used as a Los Alamos code word for the stochastic simulations applied to build better atomic bombs after the Second World War.

-Monte Carlo Method is defined as:- "Monte Carlo is the art of approximating an expectation by the sample mean of a function of simulated random variables."
+The Monte Carlo method is defined as follows: "Monte Carlo is the art of approximating an expectation by the sample mean of a function of simulated random variables."